Assembled Cabinets vs. Ready to Assemble (RTA) Cabinets

 2. Slightly more expensive due to the extra labor and manufacturing cost.

-RTA Kitchen Cabinets (View Kingsbury Construction & View Jasper Construction)
+RTA Kitchen Cabinets (View Titusville Construction & View Jasper Construction)

 1. Shorter shipping lead-time, since the cabinets are in stock and ready to be shipped out as soon as the order is placed.